rivethealth/denorm/doc/join.md

 [advisory lock](https://www.postgresql.org/docs/12/explicit-locking.html#ADVISORY-LOCKS)
 prefix to use for queueing, if the join is asynchronous.
 By default, the lock space is generated from the ID and table ID.

+The base lock ID is in the comment on the `lock` column.

 #### Join